Notarized translation costs in Israel – Notary Public Translator

 - For each additional certificate of translation in addition to the first – 67 NIS

 There are online calculators that automatically check the cost of the translation.
 When using one, you should make sure that it is accurate and up-to-date with the latest costs.
+Note that the various preambles and “framing devices” also count as a part of the document.
+Israeli authorities will generally refuse to accept a partial translation of a document which includes only the “relevant” parts.

 What about “document processing costs”?